stac-extensions/processing/README.md

 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)

-## Item Properties and Collection Fields
+## Item Properties and Collection Provider Fields

 - For Items, the fields are placed in the properties.
 Additionally, STAC allows all Item properties to be used in the Asset Object.
-- For Collections, the fields are placed in the [Provider Objects](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#provider-object) \
-for the `providers` that have the role `producer` or `processor` assigned.
+- For Collections, the fields are placed in the [Provider Objects](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#provider-object) for the `providers` that have the role `producer` or `processor` assigned.

 | Field Name              | Type                | Description |